-Double points can also be earned when paying for Qantas Club airport lounge membership, covering you and your road warriors in Australia and selected locations overseas.
+While airport lounge access isn't a feature offered here, double points can be earned when paying for Qantas Club airport lounge membership, covering you and your road warriors in Australia and selected locations overseas.

 When a cardholder uses their Qantas AMEX Business card to pay for domestic and international travel, they may be covered by complimentary domestic and international travel insurance, travel inconvenience cover and transport accident cover: saving you money in not purchasing a separate policy.